 API4KP Language (LANG) Ontology

 The Languages (LANG) ontology relates natural languages to formal languages, including, but not limited to, those used for knowledge representation and reasoning.
-This ontology complements and extends the OMG’s LanguageRepresentation (lcc-lr) ontology, from the Languages, Countries, and Codes (LCC) specification., below, provides a view of how those relationships work.
+This ontology complements and extends the OMG’s LanguageRepresentation (lcc-lr) ontology, from the Languages, Countries, and Codes (LCC) specification.
+Figure 19, below, provides a view of how those relationships work.